What is the Best Siding For My Home in Dallas-Fort Worth Texas?

 • Install a vapor barrier and tape all seams before installing the siding.

 • Trim boards, corners and accessories always get installed first.
-Never overlap trim boards over the siding.
+Never overlap trim boards to the siding and allowing water penetration.
 Especially when installing fiber cement or engineered wood siding.

-• Level the starting strip to the lowest wall on the home.
+• Level the starting strip to the lowest wall on the home using a laser level or measure down method.

-• Always use proper seam flashing, drip edge and premium exterior sealants.
+• Always use proper seam flashing, drip edge, kick out flashing and only use premium exterior sealants.

 • Clean the siding and accessories at the end of the job for a professional installation.

-The bitterness of poor quality lingers long after the sweetness of the lowest price.
+** Remember, The bitterness of poor quality, lingers long after the sweetness of the lowest price. **